These Ancient Civilizations Knew About Our Third Eye

-The functions and significance of the pineal gland have been the subject of investigation and debate for centuries.
-But the first documented study of the grain-sized gland in the center of our heads can be traced to the Greek doctor/philosopher Galen.
-His colleagues believed that the pineal regulated the flow of ‘psychic pneuma,’ or an ethereal substance that was ‘the first instrument of the soul.’
-Galen brushed this off, instead thinking of the pineal as simply a gland that regulated blood flow.
+The significance of the pineal gland has been the subject of investigation for centuries, with its first documentation tracing back to a Greek doctor and philosopher known as Galen.
+Galen’s colleagues believed the pineal regulated the flow of ‘psychic pneuma,’ or an ethereal substance referred to as ‘the first instrument of the soul.’
+But Galen refuted this, instead thinking of the pineal as simply a gland that regulated blood flow.

 “It must necessarily be the case that the impressions which enter by the two eyes or by the two ears, and so on, unite with each other in some part of the body before being considered by the soul.
 Now it is impossible to find any such place in the whole head except this gland; moreover, it is situated in the most suitable possible place for this purpose, in the middle of all the concavities.” – Réne Descartes

 Hinduism’s Third Eye